 The Airport Trail Tunnel is a 620 metre tunnel that will run under the new Calgary International Airport runway and will extend Airport Trail from Barlow Trail to 36 Street N.E.
 The estimated cost for the construction of this tunnel is $294.8 million, approved by City Council in February 2011.
 This project is expected to be completed in May 2014.

-Most of the roadwork will take place in 2013, inside and outside the tunnel, as well as widening Airport Trail between Deerfoot Trail and Barlow Trail from four to six lanes.
+Work along Airport Trail and the intersections at Barlow Trail and 36 Street, as well as the widening of Airport Trail between Deerfoot Trail and Barlow Trail from four to six lanes, has started and will continue over the summer months.

 Construction of the Airport Trail tunnel is on schedule